The Windows 10 Anniversary Update is brimming with new features. Explore some of the big ones below, then Browse to find specific info and help.

 Unlock your PC with a paired companion device like Microsoft Band or a Windows phone (for example, the Lumia 950 or Lumia 950XL).

-You can now play music from the lock screen, and control the action from start to stop.
+Cortana isn't the only new feature on the lock screen—you can now play music while your device is locked to control the action from start to stop.
 Media controls appear at the bottom right corner of the lock screen, along with a picture of the album art from the song currently playing.